 Students who successfully complete this course will be eligible to apply for maximum 16 credit points into the Bachelor of Nursing at Deakin University, subject to meeting requirements for entry into their program.

-Students will be eligible to apply through the usual tertiary admission process in 2020.
+Students will be eligible to apply through the usual tertiary admission process.

 Please note: that articulation arrangements, credit transfers and guaranteed entry into higher education courses delivered by other training providers are subject to change.